Luzifer/s3sync/README.md

 Flags:
   -d, --delete=false: Delete files on remote not existing on local -h, --help=false: help for s3sync
-  -P, --public=false: Make files public when syncing to S3 -v, --version=false: Print version and quit
+      --max-threads=10: Use max N parallel threads for file sync -P, --public=false: Make files public when syncing to S3 -v, --version=false: Print version and quit